vbookshelf/BasicBot-Experiments/README.md

 ## Serenity - Robotics Experiments
-This repo contains my experiments with Serenity, a simple robot I built to experiment with robotics code and robotics hardware.
+This repo contains my experiments with Serenity-1, a simple robot I built to experiment with robotics code and robotics hardware.
 I also plan to experiment with combining Ai and robotics.

 Each experiment is stored in a separate folder.
 In the experiment folder you will find the Arduino and/or Python code, a wiring diagram and other relevant files.
 Each folder also has a readme with a short writeup.